dbca-wa/herbarium-specify/1_DEV_README.md

 -   Username: `jaridp`
 -   Password: `wvq9dmj@BCY4cdy_uxd`

 NOTE: These are non-sensitive testing credentials made during specify 6 workbench database creation with mariadb and are specific only to the specify_dev_dump.sql file, which has no sensitive data.
-A Specify 6 dump is required, unfortunately.
+A Specify 6 dump and static files are required to get Specify 7 working, unfortunately.

 **Keep the terminal window open** - closing it will stop the port-forward.